 “For me,” says Christensson, “excellent service is all about access and availability.
 Customers these days expect instant access to service.
 Plus, they expect products to be connected to the Cloud, so they can check data and troubleshoot.
 You can gather many data from our heat pumps now.
 I see Remote Guidance as part of this movement towards increased access.”

 “If an installer has a problem installing one of our products, it saves much time if we can solve it directly with him rather than report the fault to a service partner who then has to book a new time to meet the customer.
 Solving the problem at first contact saves time and travel, which means we can walk the walk regarding sustainability and reducing carbon footprint, which is a big part of our brand".

 The result using remote support

 From its beginnings in the Småland city of Markaryd nearly 70 years ago, NIBE Group has grown into a global group with 17,000 employees on average and a global presence.
-From the very start, the company has been driven by a strong culture of entrepreneurship and a passion for responsible business operation.
-Its success factors are longterm investments in sustainable product development and strategic acquisitions.
+From the start, the company has been driven by a strong culture of entrepreneurship and a passion for responsible business operations.
+Its success factors are long-term investments in sustainable product development and strategic acquisitions.
 Combined, these factors have brought about strong, targeted growth, which generated sales of just over SEK 25 billion in 2019.